cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 - Adoption decision information, in *etcd versus other key-value stores*.
 - A glossary.

-There is a single paragraph on the [website][etcd-io] landing page with a "Learn more" link that goes to the current documetation table of contents.

 The documentation is not quite **feature complete**.
 There are a few **undocumented tasks** associated with key features.
 For example, Kubernetes installation is not fully documented.

 There are **instructions** for various features.
 These instructions include: